Chicken Fried Steak: The Ultimate Guide to Crispy, Juicy Perfection

 Imagine a well-built house - you can't have a magnificent structure without a strong foundation, right?
 The same applies to a good chicken fried steak – it all starts with the right cut of meat.
 You want something that's tender enough to cook through without turning into shoe leather, but also sturdy enough to hold its shape during the breading and frying process.

-The Classic Choice: A Cube Steak
+The Classic Choice: A cube steak

 Think of cube steak as the classic, reliable choice for chicken fried steak.
 These thin, flattened cuts of meat are the epitome of "ready to go."
 They cook quickly and evenly, ensuring a tender bite.
 And let's not forget, they get their name from the process of tenderizing – a mechanical meat tenderizer creates those tiny cubes within the meat, making it more tender and allowing the breading to adhere better.
 It’s a win-win!